horseyhorsey/PinGod.VP.Examples/src/BasicGame/BasicGameGodot/readme.md

 Holds game specific variables. `BallsPerGame` `Players` and the like can be found for pinball as a base.

-- Uses some static Trough methods

 ### Trough.cs
 ---

 Basic handling of a trough in a pinball machine with added ball save.
-Ball saving requires a plungerlane switch number.
+Ball saving requires a `plungerlane` switch number.

-Properties can be found at the top of script to adjust any switches, coils, lamps and save times.

 ### OscService.cs
 ---